kblomqvist/yasha/README.md

 {% endif %}
 ```

+In addition to filters and tests, larger extensions ([extension classes](http://jinja.pocoo.org/docs/dev/extensions/#module-jinja2.ext)) are also supported.
+All defined classes postfixed by _Extension_ are added and available within template.

-Instead of relying on the automatic custom file look up, it can be given explicitly too:
+And in the end, instead of relying on the automatic extension file look up, it can be given explicitly as well

 ```
-$ yasha foo.jinja --conf foo.toml --custom foo.py
+$ yasha foo.jinja --extensions foo.py
 ```

-There's also `--no-custom` option operating in a similar manner with `--no-conf`.
-It's also worth mentioning that the file sharing works for custom file as it works for the configuration file.
+There's also `--no-extensions` option operating in a similar manner with `--no-conf`.
+It's also worth mentioning that the file sharing works for the extensions file as it works for the configuration file.